javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 ![](genYield2.svg)

 1. The first call `generator.next()` is always without an argument.
-It starts the execution and returns the result of the first `yield` ("2+2?").
+It starts the execution and returns the result of the first `yield "2+2=?"`.
 At this point the generator pauses the execution (still on that line).
 2. Then, as shown at the picture above, the result of `yield` gets into the `question` variable in the calling code.
 3. On `generator.next(4)`, the generator resumes, and `4` gets in as the result: `let result = 4`.